 The American Chemical Society Committee on Grants & Awards is considering adding safety criteria to nominations for ACS fellows, as well as allowing the society to revoke a national award or fellow designation.

 ACS Fellows selection is currently based on excellence and leadership in

 At an ACS Board of Directors meeting on Dec.
-14, 2015, then-president Diane Grob Schmidt requested that the board review and reinforce ACS’s commitment to safety through its national awards and fellows program, as well as by adding safety to the society’s core values and strengthening references to safety in the Chemical Professional’s Code of Conduct.
+14, current President Diane Grob Schmidt requested that the board review and reinforce its commitment to safety through its national awards and fellows program, as well as by adding safety to the society’s core values and strengthening references to safety in the Chemical Professional’s Code of Conduct.

 “We don’t want to make it harder for people to nominate worthy candidates for awards,” Schmidt says.
 “But we need to take a more visible and stronger position on safety.”

 In 2013, the society started requiring that national award nominators answer the question: “Does the nominee employ and require good safety protocols and practices in his/her laboratory?”
 ACS publishes C&EN.

 The new proposals come after the American Association for the Advancement of Science (AAAS) announced on Nov.
 16 that University of California, Los Angeles, chemistry professor Patrick G. Harran had been elected a AAAS fellow.
 After an outcry over Harran’s safety record, AAAS announced on Dec.
 22 that it would not move forward with making Harran a fellow.